 2 pieces of corn

 salt, bell pepper, garlic, onion, and tomato

-The meat is cut into small squares and cooked with enough water, salt, pepper, garlic, a piece of onion and tomato, the chickpea and the corn in pieces.
+The meat is cut into small squares and cooked with enough water, salt, pepper, garlic, a piece of onion and tomato, chickpea, and corn in pieces.
 If you have a pressure cooker, when you release the steam, leave it on low heat for 40 minutes, as long as the meat is cooked.

 Add all the other washed and chopped vegetables, liquefy a tomato, a piece of onion, and a clove of garlic and add them to the broth.
 If you like cilantro, add it and leave it until the vegetables are cooked, taste the salt and if necessary add broth.

 The origins of Mexican cuisine go back to the time of the first inhabitants of Mesoamerica and Aridoamerica, the geographical areas where these first inhabitants settled.
-Thanks to witnesses like Fray Bernardino de Sahagún (1499-1590), a Franciscan who lived in New Spain and wrote the General History of the Things of New Spain, a work that ended in 1570, we are able to understand the way of life and how the natives of these lands ate.
-Here are some examples:
+Thanks to witnesses like Fray Bernardino de Sahagún (1499-1590), a Franciscan who lived in New Spain and wrote the General History of the Things of New Spain, a work that ended in 1570, we can understand the way of life and how the natives of these lands ate.

 According to market vendors, pots for 200, 600, or more people are made.
 The clay pots are made in the same way as the large pots.
 The sizes vary, there are from 2 to 12 cm in diameter.
 They are used as salt shakers, to put table ingredients like onion or chopped chili, oregano, or piquín chili, which are served with pozole or tortilla soup; they are also used as a botanical dish or as decorative elements for the kitchen.